Horse-riding spearman hunting lion

 Collection The British Museum

-Museum Number BM ANE 89583 – N 1082
+Museum number BM ANE 89583 – N 1082

 Condition, shape chipped upper and lower edges

-Culture / Production Place Achaemenid
+Culture Achaemenid

 Provenance from Sir Austen Henry Layard's expeditions to Mesopotamia between 1845 and 1851

-First Occurrence 1845–1851
+First occurence 1845–1851

 Archaeological context N/A